 The best camping and backpacking gear for dads

-Winter during a pandemic probably means that dad has been feeling a little cooped up.
-Now that the weather is getting warmer, he’s probably itching to get outside ASAP.
+We’ve finally fully emerged from winter and dad might be feeling a little cooped up.
+(I know I am, at least.)
+Now that the days are getting longer, they’re probably itching to get outside ASAP.
 If your dad or father figure is the type to wander off into the woods — perhaps for days at a time — we’ve got some suggestions for Father’s Day gifts.
-Whether he’s an ultra-light backpacking maniac or a car-camping comfort seeker, we have just the thing.
+Whether they’re an ultra-light backpacking maniac or a car-camping comfort seeker, or maybe they dabble in a little bit of both, we’ve got just the thing.

-Continue reading Terrence O'Brien's list of camping & backpacking gear suggestions for dads here.
+Continue reading the complete list of best camping and backpacking gear for dads written by Terrence O'Brien here.

 A 20% DEET Premium Controlled-Release Lotion will work well against mosquitoes, but Dr. Zimring says he prefers the 20% Picaridin lotion since it also protects against ticks, gnats, chiggers, and flies.
 (In both instances, he recommends Sawyer brand.)